ShiQiu0419/DRNet/README.md

 For PyTorch version <= 0.4.0, please refer to [Relation-Shape-CNN](https://github.com/Yochengliu/Relation-Shape-CNN).
 For PyTorch version >= 1.0.0, please refer to [Pointnet2_PyTorch](https://github.com/erikwijmans/Pointnet2_PyTorch).

-**Note**
+**Note:**
-In our DRNet, we require Farthest Point Sampling (`pointnet2_utils.furthest_point_sample`) to down-sample the point cloud.
-Also, we adpot Feature Propagation (`pointnet2_utils.three_nn` and `pointnet2_utils.three_interpolate`) to up-sample the feature maps.
+In our DRNet, we use Farthest Point Sampling (e.g., `pointnet2_utils.furthest_point_sample`) to down-sample the point cloud.
+Also, we adpot Feature Propagation (e.g., `pointnet2_utils.three_nn` and `pointnet2_utils.three_interpolate`) to up-sample the feature maps.

 ## Training

     sh train_partseg_gpus.sh

 Due to the complexity of DRNet, we support Multi-GPU via `nn.DataParallel`.
-You can also adjust other parameters such as batch size or the number of input points in `cfgs/config_partseg_gpus.yaml`, in oder to fit the memory limit of your device.
+You can also adjust other parameters such as batch size or the number of input points in `cfgs/config_partseg_gpus.yaml`, in order to fit the memory limit of your device.

+## Voting Evaluation
+You can set the path of your pre-trained model in `cfgs/config_partseg_test.yaml`, then run:

+    sh voting_test.sh

 ## Citation

 If you find our paper is useful, please cite: